 “We’re excited to welcome such a high-quality utility contractor like Extreme Excavating to the Charge family of companies,” said Mike Robirds, Charge CEO.
 “From our initial introduction to the Extreme Excavating team, it was clear they have established a strong presence and a trusted reputation in Oregon.
 Our companies are extremely aligned in our commitment to safety, quality and integrity, and we look forward exploring new opportunities together.”

 Charge is a Disabled Veteran Business Enterprise serving the underground utility industry through an EPC (Engineer, Procure, Construct) service model.
-Charge aligns three companies with complementary service offerings.
-These include Accu-Bore Directional, Veteran Power Infrastructure and Veteran Pipeline Construction.
+Charge aligns four companies with complementary service offerings.
+These include Accu-Bore Directional, Veteran Power Infrastructure, Veteran Pipeline Construction, and Extreme Excavating Company.

 “Our company was founded on providing safe and high-quality solutions for our customers while creating opportunities for our employees to thrive.
 We believe this partnership with Extreme Excavating will help carry this mission forward to the Pacific Northwest,” said Billy Kilmer, Jr. Charge COO.
 “We are excited to cement our presence in Oregon and extend the services we provide in new and existing markets.”